 1. Donors of many different age groups are using social media.

-One common misconception about social media is that only people from the millennial and Generation Z generations are using these platforms.
-While the millennial generation is going to be the largest age group of potential donors (check out Sara Lundenberger, our director of nonprofit consulting’s, blog post on millennial donors for more information), this is not the only generation you should be appealing to on social media.
+One common misconception about social media is that only millennials and gen z are using these platforms.
+While millennials make up the largest age group of potential donors, this is not the only generation you should be appealing to on social media.
+Check out this blog post on millennial donors from Sara Lundenberger, our director of nonprofit consulting, for more information.

 When preparing social media content calendars or developing paid content for year-end giving, remember to think about your donors beyond their age.
 Consider all aspects of your donors’ demographics when tailoring your messages, including location, occupation, gender, etc. And remember to be inclusive with your language, even when targeting specific donors.